Take advantage of our limited time offer. Enter promo code GET30 to save up to 30%. See offer details.

 Haven’t purchased a home yet?
 Or still need to finalize moving details?
 Start here.

 If you’re not quite to escrow but interested in finding and preparing for your first house, you’ve still come to the right place.
-This article from the PODS blog for first-time homebuyers has 12 must-know tips on lending, location, listings, and more.
+This article from the PODS Blog for first-time homebuyers has 12 must-know tips on lending, location, listings, and more.

 While it’s all well and good to load everything up in a truck and schlep it yourself, consider using a flexible moving option like PODS portable moving containers.
 You can pack and load on your own schedule with the container right in your driveway.
-And when you’re ready, PODS will pick it up and deliver it straight to your next place, or you can keep it in a secure PODS Storage Center facility until you’re ready for it.
+And when you’re ready, PODS will pick it up and deliver it straight to your next place, or you can keep it in a secure PODS Storage Center until you’re ready for it.
 You already have enough to worry about with your first home — let PODS take this part off your plate.

 A woman installing new window blinds